srcolinas/srcolinas.github.io/_posts/2023-12-09-word-count.md

 ## Step One

-*Note: I misread step 1 with step 2 from the original Coding Challenges post, so I implemented orignial step 2 here, please note that it doesn't make much of a difference.*
+*Note: I misread step 1 with step 2 from the original Coding Challenges post, so I implemented original step 2 here, please note that it doesn't make much of a difference.*

 We are initially required to write code to output the number of lines of a file.
 Here is a first attempt (goes into the file `pyccwc/main.py`):